 us.

-When the user launches the application, existing information is read from the data file profbook.json
+When the user launches the application, existing information is read from the data file profbook.json.
+The initial

 state would look something like this.